roy-jingyang/OrdinoR-doc/source/examples/infsyst2020yang-replicate.rst

 2. (Optional) Edit the experiment setup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Navigate to folder ``configs/``, you will find 2 subfolders:
+Navigate to folder ``configs/``, you will find 2 configuration files:

 .. code-block:: bash

     configs/
-    ├── final
-    │   ├── bpic17.graphml
-    │   └── wabo.graphml
-    └── complete
     ├── bpic17.graphml
     └── wabo.graphml

-From here we offer two options for those who wish to replicate the
-experiments:

-* using the configuration files under folder ``final/``, which correspond to the final results as reported in the paper.
-Settings stored in these files were derived after we had finished all the parameter searches and determine the values.
-For this option, please proceed to :ref:`examples_infsyst2020yang-replicate_final`.
-* using the configuration files under folder ``complete/``, which should replicate the whole process.
-For this option, please proceed to :ref:`examples_infsyst2020yang-replicate_complete`.

-For either of these options, you can choose to view and edit the configuration files with diagramming.
+You can choose to view and edit the configuration files with diagramming.
 To do so, we recommend using
 `Gephi <https://gephi.org/>`_ (other graph visualization software should suffice as long as it supports the
 `GraphML format <https://gephi.org/users/supported-graph-formats/graphml-format/>`_